DENSITY

 Processor shall, upon Controller’s written request and on at least 30 days’ notice to the Processor, provide Controller with all information necessary for such audit, to the extent that such information is within Processor’s control and Processor is not precluded from disclosing it by applicable law, a duty of confidentiality, or any other obligation owed to a third party.

 Controller acknowledges and agrees that, in connection with the performance of the Density Products under the Agreement, Personal Data will be transferred to Density in the United States.
-The Standard Contractual Clauses attached hereto as Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to the United States or any other country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).
+The EU SCCs attached hereto as Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to the United States or any other country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).
+The UK SCCs attached hereto as Exhibit 2 will apply with respect to Personal Data that is transferred outside the UK, either directly or via onward transfer, to the United States or any other county not covered by adequacy regulations under section 17A of the Data Protection Act 2018.

 With respect to updates and changes to this DPA, the terms that apply in the “Changes to Agreement” and “General” subsections in the Agreement shall apply.
 Where individual provisions of this DPA are invalid or unenforceable, the validity and enforceability of the other provisions of this DPA shall not be affected.

 Upon the incorporation of this DPA into the Agreement, the parties to this DPA are agreeing to the Standard Contractual Clauses (where and as applicable) and all appendixes attached thereto.
-In the event of any conflict or inconsistency between this DPA and the Standard Contractual Clauses in Exhibit 1, the Standard Contractual Clauses shall prevail, provided however: (a) Controller may exercise its right of audit under clause 5(f) of the Standard Contractual Clauses as set out in, and subject to the requirements of, Section 5 of this DPA; and (b) Processor may appoint Sub-Processors as set out, and subject to the requirements of, Section 6 of this DPA.
+In the event of any conflict or inconsistency between this DPA and the Standard Contractual Clauses, the Standard Contractual Clauses shall prevail, provided however: (a) Controller may exercise its right of audit under Clause 5(f) of the UK SCCs and Clause 8.9 of the EU SCCs as set out in, and subject to the requirements of, Section 5 of this DPA; and (b) Processor may appoint Sub-Processors as set out, and subject to the requirements of, Section 6 of this DPA.

 EXHIBIT 1